montefiore-institute/gradient-energy-matching/README.md

 ### torch.distributed.recv (without a specified rank) is unfair

 During our multi-machine experiments we identified an issue with PyTorch's torch.distributed.recv call when *not* specifying a rank.
-What was happening was that only workers with a lower rank (e.g., 1 - 5) committed to the parameter server, while other workers were idle.
-We pinpointed the issue to https://github.com/pytorch/pytorch/blob/master/torch/lib/THD/base/data_channels/DataChannelTCP.cpp#L573 which basically polls the worker sockets sequentially.
-As a result, the workers with lower ranks are prioritized which results in the fact that commits from other workers are ignored.
+What was happening was that workers with a lower rank (e.g., 1 - 5) committed to the parameter server, while other workers were idle.
+We pinpointed the issue to https://github.com/pytorch/pytorch/blob/master/torch/lib/THD/base/data_channels/DataChannelTCP.cpp#L573, which basically polls the worker sockets sequentially.
+As a result, workers with lower ranks are prioritized.

-We solved this issue by allocating a UDP socket at the parameter server https://github.com/montefiore-ai/gradient-energy-matching/blob/master/code/gem.py#L168 which listens for incoming messages from worker which completed their gradient computations.
-These messages are queued, and processed *fairly* by the parameter server.
+We solved this issue by allocating a UDP socket at the parameter server https://github.com/montefiore-ai/gradient-energy-matching/blob/master/code/gem.py#L168, which listens for incoming messages of workers which completed their gradient computations.
+These messages are queued, and processed *fairly* (FIFO) by the parameter server.

 ---